Cell Service Is Expensive. This Guy Only Pays $24/Month for His Smartphone

-“Maybe 95% of people are with one of the big carriers, and 5% are okay with more budget-friendly brands,” Alarcon says.
+“Maybe 95% of people are with one of the big carriers, and 5% are okay with more budget-friendly brands,” Alarcon said.
 “We’re in a hyper-competitive industry, with a lot of companies fighting over that 5% of the American population.”

 And that brings us back to David Edwards, a guy who grew weary of paying through the nose to use his cell phone.

-Making the Break from the Big Carriers
+Making the Break From the Big Carriers

 Like many other customers looking to leave the Big Four behind, Edwards had nagging questions about signing on with a discount carrier: Will my phone even work?
 Will I be dropping calls?
 Is this a legit business?
 How’s the coverage?
 Will customer service be there when I need it?

 Edwards had tried a number of different discount wireless providers before, with mixed results.
-It didn’t always work out
+It didn’t always work out.

-He’s awfully pleased with Twigby, though
+He’s awfully pleased with Twigby, though.

 “The pricing structure is good.
-I’ve never had an issue with coverage,” Edwards says.
+I’ve never had an issue with coverage,” Edwards said.
 “The customer support is simple to use.
 I’ve used it online a couple of times.
 Almost immediately someone was online with me, so I didn’t have to wait and wait and wait.”